Did you know?

-The males have long spiral horns twisting 2 and a half times, measuring nearly a metre.
+The males have long spiral horns twisting two-and-a-half times, measuring nearly a metre.
 They sometimes use them to break off branches from palatable trees that are above head height.
 Shepherd’s trees are a particular favourite.
 Thanks to kudus, they always look carefully pruned.

 You’d think such long horns would be a hazard in the thick bush.
 But the bulls just lift their chins so that the horns lie flat along their backs, and pick their way effortlessly through dense thicket.
 The females have no horns, and are discernibly smaller.

 Their colouring is a cryptic brownish-grey with vertical stripes and a crest of hair along their backs.
 If they stand still, you can easily overlook them.
 Kudus blend into the shadows and light of thick bush easily.

 Once you spot them, though, you’ll immediately notice huge, lily-shaped ears, a white chevron between their eyes, a muzzle that looks as if it was dipped in milk, and a short tail with a white underside that flashes when they run.

 If spotted and chased, kudus move quickly, and can even jump 2m obstacles like fences quite easily.

 The males very seldom use their spectacular horns aggressively.
 The way bulls establish dominance among themselves is by standing side-on and making themselves look as big as possible by fluffing out their crests and bristling their tails.

 Usually no further action is required, but if it is, it usually consists of locking horns and pushing back and forth in a display of controlled strength in a kind of antelope-judo.